danilnagy/danilnagy.github.io/CV.md

 **Architectural Design (AD)** _- August 2014_

 Feature article

+**Bi-city Biennale of Urbanism and Architecture - Hong Kong** _- December 2013_

+Designed and exhibited original installation based on the work of students in the Data Mining the City class at Columbia University.

 **Utopia Forever: Visions of Architecture and Urbanism - Gestalten** _- April 2011_